-As of 30 June 2019, mechanic liens have been received in respect of two of our US projects for a total of USD 58.7 million (31 December 2018: USD 58.7 million).
-During August, outstanding liens have been decreased to around USD 5 million.
+As of 30 September 2019, mechanic liens have been received in respect of one of our US project for a total of USD 5.0 million (31 December 2018: USD 58.7 million).

 25.1.2 Litigations and claims

 In the ordinary course of business, the Group entities and joint ventures are involved in some arbitration or court cases as defendants or claimants.
 These litigations are carefully monitored by the entities' management and legal counsels, and are regularly assessed with due consideration for possible insurance coverage and recourse rights on third parties.
 OC PLC does not expect these proceedings to result in liabilities that have a material effect on the company's financial position.
 In cases where it is probable that the outcome of the proceedings will be unfavourable, and the financial outcome can be measured reliably, a provision has been recognized in the financial statements which is disclosed in note 19 'Provisions'.
 It should be understood that, in light of possible future developments, such as: (a) potential additional lawsuits, (b) possible future settlements, and (c) rulings or judgments in pending lawsuits, certain cases may result in additional liabilities and related costs.
 At this point in time, OC PLC cannot estimate any additional amount of loss or range of loss in excess of the recorded amounts with sufficient certainty to allow such amount or range of amounts to be meaningful.
 Moreover, if and to the extent that the contingent liabilities materialize, they are typically paid over a number of years and the timing of such payments cannot be predicted with confidence.
 While the outcome of said the cases, claims and disputes cannot be predicted with certainty, we believe, based upon legal advice and information received, that the final outcome will not materially affect our consolidated financial position but could be material to our results of operations or cash flows in any one accounting period.